VH-Lab/NDI-matlab/docs/reference/+ndi/+probe/+timeseries/stimulator.m.md

   The ndi.probe class always returns the clock type(s) of the device it is based on

-Help for ndi.probe.timeseries.stimulator/epochclock is inherited from superclass NDI.PROBE
+Help for ndi.probe.timeseries.stimulator/epochclock is inherited from superclass ndi.probe
 ```

 ---